Kempton Park Racecourse: History

 John Rickman described the Jubilee course as "two straight stretches joined by a right hand bend.
-The race (the Jubilee Handcap) is usually run in two sprints, from the start to the Jubilee bend and thence to the winning post.
+The race (the Jubilee Handicap) is usually run in two sprints, from the start to the Jubilee bend and thence to the winning post.
 On the whole it may be considered a fairly easy 10 furlongs because it is slightly downhill from the start for the first 400 yards.
 Then the turn gives a slight breather."

 The National Hunt course was inside the triangle of the old flat course, and is a little over 1m 4f round, with nine fences.
 Until the configuration of the steeplechase course was changed several years ago, there were ten fences, with a very long run-in of 350 yards, for there were only two fences in the home straight rather than the present three, and a run-in of 220 yards.

 On 10 January 2017, the Jockey Club announced the closure of the 230-acre site by 2021 for a total of £500 million investment programme over a 10-year period that was submitted for consideration following the local authority's 'Call for Sites' to address unmet local housing needs.
 The plan includes the move of some important jumps races like the King George VI Chase and Christmas Hurdle to the Sandown Park Racecourse with the other jumps fixtures to be spread around other Jockey Club-owned racecourses throughout the country, while the all-weather track to be replaced by a new artificial track to be built at Newmarket.
+In February 2020, however, the Jockey Club announced revised plans for a limited development of the site for housing that would allow racing to continue at Kempton Park for the foreseeable future.